 If you single click on the photos, a bigger picture will pop up!

 Despite the name, Tabitha is a boy!!!
 He and his brother Gizmo have come into our care through a change in their owner’s circumstances.
-They are friendly, loving cats of middle years who have been together all their lives and would love to be adopted together.
+At 7 years old, they are friendly, loving cats who are devoted to each other and often curl up in the same basket.
 They are used to the great outdoors and to living with other animals so access to a garden or the Forest would be high on their wish list.
 (JP)

 Sooty has come into our care as his owner is very poorly.
 He is a substantial puss so there is a lot of him to love!
 He looks after his long coat very well by himself though regular grooming always helps things along.
 He does not get on with other cats or dogs but would love to be the centre of your world.
 He enjoys visiting his territory so will need access to outoors and he has his own delightful way of telling you when he wants to go out!
 (JM)